Flow Engineering – Learning to Lead from the Inside Out

 00:17:18

-So the infrastructure team is run by Kim as the director, and now the infrastructure team looks after all of the environments, both the development testing and the production environment.
-One of the characteristics is that they're always swamped.
+So the infrastructure team is run by Kim as the director, and now the infrastructure team looks after all of the environments, both the development testing and the production environments.
+One of their characteristics is that they're always swamped.
 They've got tons of interruptions from production issues and notifications.
 You've got a lot of long running projects that they've been working on in some cases for years.
 And it's put Kim in a position of basically having to ignore any external requests she's at or above capacity.
 And so she's not really got any excess capacity mentally or time-wise to begin to think about Sharon and Sharon's concerns.
 So what we do is return to mapping to create a shared perspective.

 00:18:04